sinclairzx81/servicebox/readme.md

 ```
 ## Overview

-ServiceBox is a library for building type safe [JSON-RPC](https://www.jsonrpc.org/specification) Web Service methods in NodeJS.
-It offers a set of primitives which can be used to create methods whose requests are runtime checked via [JSON Schema](https://json-schema.org/) and statically checked via TypeScript within a methods implementation.

-ServiceBox is designed to allow for method signatures, documentation and validation logic to be derived entirely from an underlying type system.
+ServiceBox is a library for building type safe Web Services in NodeJS.
+It offers a set of web service types that are used to compose methods whose requests are runtime checked with [JSON Schema](https://json-schema.org/) and statically checked with TypeScript.
+ServiceBox is designed to allow for documentation and validation logic to be derived from a runtime type system based on JSON schema.
 This library can be used independently or integrated into existing applications via middleware.

+Requires Node 14.x, TypeScript 4.2.x and above.

 License MIT